adammmmm/hitless-key-rollover/README.md

 And of course HOSTS should be all your routers ip-addresses.

-Add this to crontab and make it execute once every ROLLINTERVAL/2.
+Add this to crontab and make it execute once every ROLLINTERVAL/2, that way there will at most be half a ROLLINTERVAL drift.